smlum/scription/README.md

 |accuracy| good | ok   |
 |features| [lots](https://aws.amazon.com/transcribe/features/) | text only  |

+There are other big tech speech-to-text services from Google, IBM and Microsoft.

 ### Setup AWS Transcribe

 * Follow their [instructions](https://aws.amazon.com/getting-started/hands-on/create-audio-transcript-transcribe/)
-* Requires setting up an account, adding audio to S3
+* Requires setting up an account, S3 bucket, adding payment info, creating a job on Transcribe.

 ### Setup Mozilla DeepSpeech

 * Follow their [instructions](https://deepspeech.readthedocs.io/en/latest/?badge=latest)
+* Helps to have some basic familiarity with python and command line
-* They have quite tight requirements for audio format.
+* They have quite tight requirements for audio formats.
 It needs to be .wav, mono, sample rate 16000hz.

 ### Cleaning audio for transcription

 To use automated transcription services you may need to format audio in a particular way or clean it up (eg remove noise).
-I recommend [Audacity](https://www.audacityteam.org/) for manual audio editing/formatting and [ffmpeg](https://ffmpeg.org/) for automated formatting.
+I recommend [Audacity](https://www.audacityteam.org/) for manual audio editing/formatting or [ffmpeg](https://ffmpeg.org/) for automated formatting.

 ## Run Scription locally